desenvolvedorIcotrade/App.bot/blog/_posts/2018-08-04-announcing-elm-support.md

   commits.

 We'll be working on ironing out any bugs over the next few weeks, but Dependabot's Elm support should be feature complete right now.
+The only caveat is that currently Dependabot only works with Elm 0.18.

 Give it a try and [let us know][feedback-link] if you have any feedback!

 We'd like to say a huge thank you to [Juliano Solanho][juliano-twitter] for contributing all of the work on Elm support over at [Dependabot Core][elm-pr].